Ex-All-Star slugger Josh Hamilton charged with child injury - WHIZ News

-KELLER, Texas (AP) — Former All-Star slugger Josh Hamilton has been charged with injury to a child after his 14-year-old daughter told his ex-wife that he’d struck her.
+KELLER, Texas (AP) — Former All-Star slugger Josh Hamilton has been charged with injury to a child after his 14-year-old daughter told his ex-wife that he had struck her.

-Hamilton, 38, turned himself Wednesday to the Tarrant County Jail in Fort Worth, Texas, and was released on $35,000 bond.
+Hamilton, 38, surrendered Wednesday to the Tarrant County Jail in Fort Worth, Texas, and was released on $35,000 bond.
+If convicted, he could be sentenced to two to 10 years in prison.

 According to an affidavit by a Keller Police Department detective, Hamilton’s daughter told police that he went on a rampage Sept.
-30. She says she made a comment to Hamilton that upset him, so he threw a full bottle overhand at her, hitting her in the chest, then began cursing and shouting at her.
+30. She says she made a comment to Hamilton that upset him, so he threw a full bottle overhand at her, hitting her in the chest, then cursed and shouted at her.
 He pulled away the chair on which she rested her feet and threw it, breaking the chair.
 It didn’t hit her, but he then grabbed her by the shoulders and lifted her from the chair on which she sat.
-She fell to the floor from which he lifted her, threw her over his shoulder and carried her to her bedroom.
+She fell to the floor, and he lifted her up, threw her over his shoulder and carried her to her bedroom.

 The girl said at this point she was telling Hamilton, “I’m sorry.”
 Upon reaching her bedroom door, he tossed the teen onto her bed, pressed her face onto the mattress and began hitting her legs with an open hand and closed fist.